agl-alexglopez/dancing-links/README.md

 There are some leftovers from Knuth's logic that I am not sure what to do with in this problem and don't play a role to solve the supply problem.
 Compare this image to the illustration in Knuth's work and the table he produces of his array to see more differences.

 Unfortunately, I cannot take advantage of the implicit left right nature of array elements next to one another in this implementation.
 I need explicit `left` `right` fields because I remove cities from all other options that they appear in without eliminating the other options for future supply possibilities.
 This means I must splice them out of a doubly linked list.

+### Usage Instructions

+I chose to implement the solution to this problem as a class that can be found in the **[`DisasterLinks.h`](/dancing-links/dlx/DisasterLinks.h)**, and **[`DisasterLinks.cpp`](/dancing-links/dlx/DisasterLinks.cpp)** files.
+There are tests at the bottom of the **[`DisasterLinks.cpp`](/dancing-links/dlx/DisasterLinks.cpp)** file that make the internals of the dancing links data structure more understandable.

+I then included this implementation in the **[`DisasterGUI.cpp`](/dancing-links/dlx/Demos/DisasterGUI.cpp)** file as the solver for the maps included in this repository.
+If you want  To see how this implementation solves the provided maps use the following steps.

+1. Open the project in Qt Creator with the correct Stanford C++ library installed.
+(See the [Build Note](#build-note)).
+2. Build and run the project.
+3. Select the `Disaster Planning` option from the top menu.
+4. Select any map from the drop down menu at the bottom of the window.
+5. Press `Solve` to view the fewest number of cities that can cover the map.

 ## Dancing Partners